thorgus-services/ctxfy/README.md

 ## 🐛 Issues

 If you encounter any issues, please open an issue on our [GitHub Issues](https://github.com/your-username/ctxfy/issues) page.
-When reporting issues, please include:
+When reporting MCP-related issues, please include:

 - Python version
 - Operating system
+- MCP client version (if applicable)
 - Steps to reproduce the issue
 - Expected vs actual behavior
 - Any relevant logs or error messages
+- MCP protocol compliance issues (if any)

 ## 🙏 Acknowledgments

 - Thanks to the open-source community for inspiration and support
 - Special thanks to contributors and maintainers
-- Built with ❤️ for developers who value context-driven development
+- Built with ❤️ for developers who value standardized and auditable AI interactions
+- Inspired by Context Engineering principles by A B Vijay Kumar